Call-for-Code/Solution-Starter-Kit-Communication-2020/README.md

 # COVID Crisis Communications Starter Kit

 This solution starter was created by technologists from IBM.
+Translations are available: [JP](/README_JP.md)

 ## Authors